Murder of June Anne Devaney: Investigation

 Beside Devaney's cot, a glass 1946 Winchester bottle, partially filled with sterile water, was found alongside further footprints—measuring ten-and-a-half inches—which were clearly visible on the highly polished hospital floor; furthermore, the pattern of these stockinged feet impressions evident throughout the ward revealed that June Anne's abductor and murderer had evidently removed his shoes after entering the premises before prowling throughout the ward to view each cot and bed before selecting June Anne's cot as the one from which he chose to abduct his victim.
-The bottle itself had inexplicably been removed from its customary place (a trolley at the end of the ward) and placed beside the child's cot.
-This bottle itself was examined for fingerprints, being found to contain several sets.
+The bottle itself had inexplicably been removed from its customary place (a trolley at the end of the ward) and placed beside the child's cot, and nurse Humphreys was adamant the bottle had been upon the trolley when she had soothed Michael Tattersall before returning him to his cot at approximately 12:30 a.m.
+This bottle was examined for fingerprints, being found to contain several sets.

 After all hospital staff had their fingerprints compared against those upon the bottle, a team of detectives from the Lancashire Constabulary traced all individuals who could have had a legitimate reason to have been in Ward CH3 within five years prior to the murder for the purposes of both alibi tracing, and fingerprint comparison.
 The individuals traced included ambulance drivers, nurses' boyfriends, electricians, and tradesmen.
 All were eliminated as suspects.
 Following the completion of this exhaustive task, one unidentified set of fingerprints remained.
 This set of fingerprints was declared by the head of the Lancashire Fingerprint Bureau to have belonged to the child's murderer.
 The ridges of this sole remaining set of fingerprints were well-defined and unbroken, suggesting they may belong to a young man with little or no experience of hard labour.